kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 -   Description: The INR was created to standardize PT readings which vary from lab to lab.
 It is calculated by taking the PT ratio and exponeniating it by the international sensitivity index of the thromboplastin used to measure PT.
 -   Related Tests: PT; ACT; PTT; platelet count, platelet function test
 -   Approximate Reference Range: The goal of therapy for most patients is an INR of 2.0 to 3.0.
 The goal INR for some patients with a high risk of clot formation is 2.5 to 3.5.
 -   Comments: Patients’ warfarin therapy must be titrated to reach these therapeutic ranges.
-Therefore, INR values may vary from higher or lower than the recommended ranges as

-regimens are being titrated or adjusted.
+Therefore, INR values may vary from higher or lower than the recommended ranges as regimens are being titrated or adjusted.
 The risk of bleeding increases as INR increases.

--   Test Method Variance: &#x2013;
+-   Test Method Variance:
--   Other: &#x2013;
+-   Other:
+    -   Associated LOINC: 6301-6, 34714-6, 46418-0
+    -   Associated CPT: 85610

 ### (LYMPH) Lymphocyte Test Types